NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 # Redirection

 Normally, a command is run in the command line and its result is outputted to the terminal.
 However, there are ways we can *redirect* this output to somewhere else, such as another file, program, device, or even another command.
-This allows us to **chain** commands together in a **pipline**.
+This allows us to **chain** commands together in a **pipeline**.

-There are three types of communication streams between a computer program and its enviroment
+There are three types of communication streams between a computer program and its environment

 * `Standard Input` (`stdin`): this is information inputted into the terminal by using a keyboard or another input device
 * `Standard Output` (`stdout`): this is information outputted once a command has been run
-* `Standard Error` (`stderr`): this is an error message which is outputted when a falied process or incorrect command is run
+* `Standard Error` (`stderr`): this is an error message which is outputted when a failed process or incorrect command is run

 ---

 # Redirecting Standard Output

-When talking about redirecting standard output and standard error, it means redirecting them do a different output detination other than the default destination, for example, to another command or file.
+When talking about redirecting standard output and standard error, it means redirecting them do a different output destination other than the default destination, for example, to another command or file.

 > The default destination for standard output and standard error is the terminal.